monagrland/MB_Pipeline/README.md

 #### 1.1.1 Input

-You can specify the path to the directory containing the paired end reads at the `directory` key.
+You can specify the path to the directory containing the sequencing reads at the `directory` key.

 ```yaml